currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 The compiler can't discover these _entry components_ by looking for them in other component templates.
 You must tell it about them by adding them to the `entryComponents` list.

-Angular automatically adds the following types of components to the module's `entryComponents`:
+Currin automatically adds the following types of components to the module's `entryComponents`:

 * The component in the `@NgModule.bootstrap` list.
 * Components referenced in router configuration.